Leonic16246/license-plate-reader/README.md

 1. Clone this repository to your Raspberry Pi.
 2. Install yolov7 dependencies using `pip install -r requirements.txt`.
 3. Install other depedencies such as EasyOCR, Threading, sqlite3, etc.
-4. Set up Apache for php and move plates.php to /var/www/html/.
+4. Set up Apache for php, move and setup plates.php to /var/www/html/.
 5. Run `python PlateReader.py` to start capturing and logging plates.
-6. Access the web interface by navigating to the Raspberry Pi's IP address in your browser.
+6. Access the web interface by navigating to the Raspberry Pi's IP address in your browser `192.168.x.x/plates.php`.

 ---